-If you have a general question about something not covered herein, the best option is to post a message in the ucb.class.cs61b newsgroup.
-The newsgroup is required reading, whether you post questions to it or not.
+If you have a general question about something not covered herein, the best option is to post a message on the CS 61B Piazza discussion board.
+The Piazza board is required reading, whether you post questions to it or not.
 The TAs and I will post announcements, clarifications, hints, and other information there.
 If you don't read it, you may be the last to find out about review sessions and major changes to assignments and due dates.
+We (the instructor and TAs) check the board regularly, and other students will be able to help you too.
+Other students will also be able to benefit from the answers.